Why does WiFi need range extension?

 Ad Hoc and point-to-point WiFi:

 Call us for a quick and easy setup of any of the above WiFi extention technologies.
-Our WiFi specialist will analyze your home's layout and provide the best value-for-money solution.
+Our WiFi installer will analyze your home's layout and provide the best value-for-money solution.

 WiFi speed and Internet Providers